Antonio-Velasco/llm_utilities/README.md

 **LLM utility tools** is a set of simple techniques and applications powered by a LLM (Large Language Model).
-They provide quality of life and/or improve efficiency in comon day to day office tasks.
+They provide quality of life and/or improve efficiency in common day to day office tasks.

 I started developing some of these as either learning exercises, for my own personal use or as demo examples of what can be done for the industry.